beginning of content

 How is rosacea treated?

-Laser treatment may be suggested to treat visible blood vessels or redness.
-You will need to have multiple treatments.
-Over time your rosacea will reoccur and you may need to have more laser treatments.
+Laser treatment may be suggested to treat visible blood vessels or permanent redness.
+You may need multiple treatments.
+Over time, rosacea may return and you may need more laser treatments.

 Can rosacea be prevented?